ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   nonshared_size
     Maximum number of bytes of nonshared memory that can be allocated by the user.

-    Must be a number between 0 and 16,777,215 suffixed by a unit.
+    Must be a number between 0 and 16,777,215, suffixed by a unit.

     Valid units are m (megabytes), g (gigabytes), t (terabytes) or p (petabytes).

-    An empty string will delete the current limit set.
+    To delete this field from the profile, set :literal:`nonshared\_size=""`.

+    This option is mutually exclusive with :literal:`delete`.

     | **required**: False
     | **type**: str